YofarDev/yofardev_ai/README.md

-# Yofardev AI (iOS & Android & Web)
+# Yofardev AI (Flutter)

-Yofardev AI is a small fun project that brings life to a Large Language Model (LLM) through an animated avatar.
+Yofardev AI is a small fun (& open source) project that brings life to a Large Language Model (LLM) through an animated avatar.
 Users can interact with the AI assistant through text (or dictate to text), and the app responds with generated text-to-speech and lip-synced animations.

+It can now call functions (like searching on internet, getting weather, etc.).

-[Free web demo](https://yofardev-ai.web.app) (not all features available because of platform limitations).
-You need to set your Google Api Key in the settings
+[Free web demo (old version)](https://yofardev-ai.web.app) (not all features available because of platform limitations).
+You need to set either a Google Api Key, or you can set up a LLM with the OpenAI format.

+Most of time, I use the Gemini 1.5-flash model, because it's free, fast and reliable.

+Also, the app is probably only working on Android (needs to test more on iOS).

 <p align="center">
   <img src="screenshots/1.png" width="20%" />